 Now take the fact that Boogaard was a multi million dollar professional athlete with access to the best rehabilitation facitilties money can buy.
 He had a team of coaches, trainers, doctors, and therapists at his disposal.
 He was not some oridinary Joe who was just involved in a car accident sustaining a closed head traumatic brain injury.

 The sad thing in all of this is there are thousands of Ontarians each year who sustain head injuries.
 They have common symptoms to Boogaard.
 Like Boogaard, they have problems with memory, fatigue, mood, addiction, depression, anxiety and other common head injury symptoms.
 Yet, they don’t recieve an ounce of attention which the Boogaard story, or the Crosby story have recieved over the past month.
 And that’s why myself, and countless other personal injury lawyers across Ontario have tipped their hats to the NHL: for shedding light on brain injury and the devastating impact it has on accident victims and their families.

-If you or a loved one has sustained a brain injury and require assistance, the lawyers at Goldfinger Personal Injury Law are here to help.
+If you or a loved one has sustained a brain injury and require assistance, the lawyers at Goldfinger Injury Lawyers are here to help.
 We have assisted countless accident victims recover millions of dollars from insurance companies in these sort of cases.
 The call is free, and we don’t charge until your case settles.
 We will bring you and your family peace of mind when you need it most. firstname.lastname@example.org 1-877-730-1777